 Kia ora; Tēnā koutou: My name is Kevin Moran.
 I was born in 1951 in the small township of Moana on the shores of Lake Brunner (Kotuku Whakaoho).
 My father & mother ran the local general store.
 My grandfather & grandmother owned a batch beside the camping ground.
 Grandpop had a boat & was a keen fly fisherman.
-I share my grandfather’s love of fly fishing.
 The Lake Brunner area is rich in bush, birdlife, lakes & rivers, and is overseen by the splendid Southern Alps.
 The district has a rich Maori history as local place names like: Moana, Kotuku, Ruru, Te Kinga, Orangipuka & Kōpara attest.
 Historically Maori lived & gathered food locally.
 Tribal groups travelled through the area as they journeyed South in search of pounamu (greenstone).

 When I was four years old my family shifted ‘over the hill’ to Christchurch.
 However throughout my childhood & on into adult life I have returned over & over to ‘the Coast’ to replenish my soul.
 The Lake Brunner area is sacred to me.
 The Arnold River is my river.
 Mount Te Kinga my mountain.
-As I write a dream rises to memory: I see a magnificent Maori waka with fierce tattooed warriors chanting in unison paddling purposefully past me up the Arnold River.
-I am stunned.
-My poetry often reflects my connection with the West Coast.
+My poetry often reflects my connection with the West Coast. and the natural world.

 In 1955 my mother & father settled in Christchurch where they raised six children.
 Mum & dad were very family orientated: they were also active Catholics.
 I had a close relationship with my father who was a hardworking, mischievously funny, rugby & garden loving, working-class Kiwi.
-Dad was the nurturing heart of our family.
-I share my father’s nurturing nature, his mischievous/tricky side, also his love of rugby & gardening.
 Mum was a skilled seamstress: a very creative woman who loved nature.
 She had great energy & drive.
 She also had a bizarre sense of humour & a fondness for anything oddball.
 She loved drama & the stage & involved all her children in the world of elocution & theatre.
-Mum was the driving force behind our family.
 I share my mother’s energy, love of nature, quirkiness & love of poetry.
 I grew particularly close to mum over the last five years of her life as her health & memory declined.
-There are a number of poems in this collection that speak of the rich journey I was privileged to walk with her.

-The primary theme which runs through my life is the quest for spiritual transformation.
-In my hippy years I began my search.
-I became interested in the spirituality of the East particularly Yoga & Zen.
+The primary theme which runs through my life is the quest for awakening.
+In my early 20s I became interested in the spirituality of the East particularly Yoga & Zen.
 Eventually I chose an Eastern guru & learnt to practice meditation.
 In my late 20’s I sought an experience of the Holy Spirit.
 For a time I became a Quaker: however soon I entered the world of charismatic Christianity.
 I eventually became a minister.
 Throughout my ‘church days’ I often sensed there was more to Christianity than I was experiencing.
 I began to actively seek ‘the experience’ (that I suspected) lay beneath the ‘form’ of Christianity.
 In time I embraced more forms of contemplative Christianity.
 I went on retreats & read books on spiritual formation.
 Later I trained as a spiritual director & taught spiritual formation at a local Bible College.

 In February 2006 I started writing a series of personal psalms.
-I wrote 159 over five years, which I have pruned to 68.
 These psalms chart my apprenticeship as a poet.
 They also chart the initiation process that was occurring within me.
 I call them ‘psalms’ because most of them relate to the unfolding life of the Self.
 It took time to understand my poetic identity & vocation.
 As a poet I felt different.
 I wasn’t sure where I belonged.
-A dream helped orientate me: I was standing in the New Life Centre & in my hands I held The Gospel of Blake’.
-I came to understand that I am part of the visionary tradition that includes poets like William Blake, Samuel Coleridge & W.B Yeats.
-This tradition also includes shamanistic poets of many indigenous traditions.
+Over time I came to understand fit best in the visionary tradition that includes poets like William Blake, W.B Yeats & Walt Whitman.
+This tradition also includes the shamanistic poets of indigenous traditions.

 Under each psalm I have placed a ‘whakapapa’.
 In Maori a whakapapa is a genealogy.
 A whakapapa may include the circumstances out of which the psalm emerged.
 It may include dreams.
 It may include the enigmatic sayings of the Self.
 It may also include quotes from the many poets, mystics, teachers & philosophers that influence me.
 It can also explain the symbolism within the psalm.
 As you read these poems you will encounter suns, moons, lions, snakes, white heron (kotuku), owls, swans, mountains, red roses, white roses & much more.
 Symbols are the language of the soul.
 The soul innately recognises a symbols primordial power.
 I hope the whakapapa assist in deepening the readers understanding of the psalms.